Checkbook Balance Calculator

-- Balancing your checkbook assumes you have been keeping your own record of bank transactions and that you will now reconcile your records with the bank records.
+- Balancing your checkbook assumes you have been keeping your own record of bank transactions and that you are now reconciling your records with the bank records.
 The bank records are in the form of your periodic statement.

 - From your bank statement:

 - Locate any interest payments, special charges, automatic withdrawals, or automatic deposits and be sure they are all entered into your check register and that your total is updated.

 - If you do not record service charges or interest in your register you must enter them above.

 - Get the ending balance from your bank statement and enter it in the first field above.

 - Compare Transactions

 - Compare your bank statement with your check register to see whether all of the transactions you have made have cleared your account.
 Place a check mark in your checkbook register beside each transaction that appears on the bank statement as having cleared.

 - Locate any outstanding drafts and enter them above.
 These will be items that were not cleared in step 3.
 These are withdrawals that you have made but do not appear on any bank statement to date.
 These include ATM transactions, Point of Sale (POS) charges, checks, etc.